Lilian Staveley: Writings

 Staveley's writings are notable for their unassuming style – being the personal narrative of one person's spiritual journey - at once deeply personal and humble.
 It is the journey not of an unusual person; rather it is the progress of a self-described "ordinary soul" possessing, however, extraordinary love for God.

 Anonymity

-The three books sthat appeared in her lifetime were all anonymously published; keeping the "white-heat" of her "spirit-living" a secret from the world, even from her beloved husband.
-It is only recently that her works have been published under her name, and she has yet to receive the fame due her for her prominent works.
+The three books that appeared in her lifetime were all anonymously published; keeping the "white-heat" of her "spirit-living" a secret from the world, even from her husband.
+It is only recently that her works have been published under her name.

 The feminine principle

 One of the dilemmas that Staveley struggled with was that of the 'feminine principle'.
 She saw across history and religion a tendency by those in religious power, by men who were otherwise great and holy, to look down on womankind.
 She feared that in God's eyes also she was not of the 'acceptable sex'.
 This apparent disparagement she could not understand: "What profound injustice — to suffer so much and to receive no recognition whatever whilst men walked off with all the joys after leading very questionable lives!"
 For several years her shame at being a woman was such that, although she continued to believe in and pay homage to God, she could do so only with a certain reverent sadness, and not with love.

 Eventually, Staveley came to the conclusion that, the arrogance of certain men aside; "Clothed in the body of either man or woman, the soul is predominantly feminine — the Feminine Principle beloved of, and returning to, the Eternal Masculine of God."
 The spiritual journey of each soul is a journey shared alike by man and by woman.